mmcamargo/nikel/README.md

 ## Technologies

-The technologies used in this course include:
+The technologies used in this application include:

 -   HTML5
 -   CSS3